Hipparchus was one of antiquity’s greatest scientists.

 xxxx, (xx)xx, x(xx)x, xx(xx), (xxx)x, x(xxx), ((xx)x)x, x(x(xx)),(x(xx))x, x((xx)x), (xx)(xx)

-Alternatively, you could take a branching tree approach to the same problem, shown here again for 4 statements.
+Alternatively, you could take a branching tree approach to the same problem, shown here for 4 statements.

 5 statements can be arranged in 45 ways, and so on until you reach 10 statements, and these can be arranged in 103,049 ways.
 Hipparchus’s calculations were very advanced.
 It took until 1870 until Ernst Schröder rediscovered the numbers.